2.4Ghz vs 5GHz – Solutions & Tips to Improve Your Wi-Fi Signal from the AT&T Community

 - 5GHz can support speeds up to 1300Mbps – 40MHz and above work better

-Please Note: many factors can impact if your device will see certain speeds.
-What materials your house is made out of, distance, walls, electronic interference, and modem environment are just a few.
+Please Note: Environmental factors can impact what speeds your device will get.
+For example, the materials your house is made out of, distance, walls, electronic interference, and modem environment can affect Wi-Fi.

 Newer protocols like 802.11ac are the latest and normally provide the best performance.
 Most newer devices support these protocols.
 Modifying the protocols to use only 802.11ac may improve the experience.
 If you notice your devices disconnect when using this setting, revert them back to the original.
 You’ll have to sign in to your modem to adjust these settings.